Sanskaras are impressions of duality. Sanskaras mean impressions of our good or bad actions. –Meher Baba

 To be free from prarabdha sanskaras, the good sanskaras must overlap the bad sanskaras, the individual ego must be annihilated by service, or the limited self must merge in love.
 Good sanskaras and bad sanskaras are impressions and both bind.
 Due to the evolutionary process, the soul gathers all sanskaras throughout, up to the human form –animal sanskaras, as they are called.
 Therefore in human form, where the soul is fully conscious, the bad sanskaras already overlap the good ones.
-If now the good sanskaras were to overlap the bad ones, what would happen is that both would disappear.
-Like the dream example I once gave.
+If now the good sanskaras were to overlap the bad ones, what would happen is that both would disappear like the dream.

 In the second instance, of service: when you think not of yourself, but of others, the thought about your own ego is replaced by thinking of others and gradually you forget yourself in serving others.